Most great scientists, artists and writers kept nature notebooks. Observation, labeling, and recording observations is a natural place to start.

-Science Lab Book
+The Science Lab Book

-First, nature studies is a great foundation for natural science.
+First, nature study is a great foundation for natural science.
 The nature notebook serves as an outdoor science lab book.
 Great scientists were great observers and data collectors.
 Many started drawing and diagraming what they observed!
 Scientists also sought to identify, diagram, and label their observations.

 Second, nature studies and nature notebooks are a wonderful segue into Art!
 Great artists were great observers.
 Artists kept of sketch books of their observations and learning.
 They often studied the natural world, experimented, and drew what they saw.

-A Nature Notebooks Combines all Three
+The Nature Notebook Combines All Three

 A nature notebook has renderings of the world observed by the student.
-Plants, insects, birds, nests, animals, cells under a micro scope, dissections, clouds, night time constellations, rock formations, and natural things, in their natural habitat, are rendered through the perception of the student.
+Plants, insects, birds, nests, animals, cells under a micro scope, dissections, night time constellations, clouds, rock formations, and natural things, in their natural habitat, are rendered through the perception of the student.
 Sometimes they are re-observed in different seasons as they go through changes.
 Then the objects of observation are identified and labeled.
 Nature notebooks may include a scripture, poem, or quote from literature that mention that very thing.
 The Nature Journaler can even include a poem that they have written about their observations.
 Below I have added blog posts I have written that might be helpful to you in starting a Nature Notebook and including science, art, and literature: